miteshksingh/C-Compiler/README.md

 # C-Compiler

-A Small C Compiler which can handle simple sorting programs.
+A small C Compiler which can handle simple sorting programs.
 This is just a basic compiler for preliminary anaysis of all phases of Compiler Design.
-The .l file generates tokens from input C program and passes to .y file which deals with the Syntactic and Semantic phases.An Intermediate Code is generated.This Intermediated Code is then stored in Quadruple Table.
-All Statements from Quadruple table are Converted into Assembly Instructions in GCC AT&T Syntax.This generates .s file which can be successfully executed to give desired output of input program.
+The .l file generates tokens from input C program and passes to .y file which deals with the syntactic and semantic phases.An intermediate code is generated.This intermediated code is then stored in quadruple table.
+All statements from quadruple table are converted into assembly instructions in GCC AT&T Syntax.

+Knowing how the most rudimentary constructs like loops, function calls and variable declaration are mapped into assembly language helps to understand C internals.
+Compilers for high level language like C/C++ have the ability to translate high level language into assembly language.
+Unlike C language, there are variations w.r.t the 80x86 assembly syntax.
+The GNU C and C++ compiler option of -S will generate an assembly code equivalent to that of the corresponding source program.
+By default, GCC makes the assembler file name by replacing the suffix '.c' with '.s'.
+This generates .s file which can be successfully executed to give desired output of input program.

 GCC Compilation Order
 1. preprocessing (.i-file)